yasoob/intermediatePython/ternary_operators.rst

     nice = True
     personality = ("mean", "nice")[nice]
     print("The cat is ", personality)
-    # Output: The cat is mean
+    # Output: The cat is nice

 This works simply because True == 1 and False == 0, and so can be done with lists in addition to tuples.